 Have you ever felt crippled or worthless, like a dead dog?
 Okay, maybe not that bad, perhaps you’ve felt like another Biblical person, a lady named Ruth.

-In the story of Ruth, when the wealthy landowner, Boaz, noticed Ruth picking up the leftover crops and grains, Ruth 2: 8-10 says, “Boaz went over and said to Ruth, ‘Listen, my daughter.
+In the story of Ruth, when the wealthy landowner, Boaz, notices Ruth picking up the leftover crops and grains, Boaz speaks to her.
+(Ruth 2: 8-10) “Listen, my daughter.
 Stay right here with us when you gather grain; don’t go to any other fields.
 Stay right behind the young women working in my field.
 See which part of the field they are harvesting, and then follow them….
 And when you are thirsty, help yourself to the water they have drawn from the well.’
 Ruth fell at his feet and thanked him warmly.
 ‘What have I done to deserve such kindness?’ she asked.
 ‘I am only a foreigner.'”

 Have you ever felt like a stranger by people you know and have known all your life?

 “He will cover you with his feathers, and under his wings, you will find refuge.
-His truth is your shield and armor,” Psalm 91:4.
+His truth is your shield and armor,” (Psalm 91:4).